GAMS-dev/gamspy/docs/user/whatisgamspy.rst

 Interoperability of GAMSPy
 ==========================

-A mathematical optimization model written with GAMSPy can be converted to GAMS or Latex format.
+A mathematical optimization model written with GAMSPy can be converted to GAMS or LaTeX format.
 GAMSPy to GAMS conversion might be useful to do fast prototyping in GAMSPy and converting the model to GAMS to use certain features of GAMS (e.g. EMP models) that are missing in GAMSPy.
-GAMSPy to Latex conversion can be convenient to put your equations into an academic paper or to verify the equations you have written matches with what you think mathematically.
+GAMSPy to LaTeX conversion can be convenient to put your equations into an academic paper or to verify the equations you have written match with what you think mathematically.